+The university recognizes that it is the unit administrator who has primary responsibility for supervising faculty members.
+However, the dean is primarily responsible for making disciplinary decisions according to the following process:

-Where the unit administrator seeks to impose minor disciplinary action, the unit administrator shall first meet with the faculty member to discuss the administrator’s concern and the potential for discipline.
-The administrator will notify the faculty member during that meeting of the right and opportunity to request a consultation with the department/school faculty advisory committee, its chair, or the chair of the UCFA personnel subcommittee before the administrator proceeds with any disciplinary action.
+Where the dean seeks to impose minor disciplinary action, the unit administrator and dean shall first meet with the faculty member to discuss the administrator’s concern and the potential for discipline.
+The dean will notify the faculty member during that meeting of the right and opportunity to request a consultation with the department/school faculty advisory committee, its chair, or the chair of the UCFA personnel subcommittee before the dean proceeds with any disciplinary action.
 The purpose of such informal consultation is to reconcile disputes early and informally, when that is appropriate, by clarifying the issues involved, resolving misunderstandings, considering alternatives, and noting applicable bylaws.

-The unit administrator and faculty member, if requested by the faculty member, will consult with the department/school faculty advisory committee, its chair, or with the chair of the UCFA personnel subcommittee in a prompt fashion to discuss the administrator’s concern and the potential for discipline.
+The unit administrator, dean and faculty member, if requested by the faculty member, will consult with the department/school faculty advisory committee, its chair, or with the chair of the UCFA personnel subcommittee in a prompt fashion to discuss the dean’s concern and the potential for discipline.

-Should the unit administrator still wish to proceed with disciplinary action after that consultation, the administrator must consult with the Dean and the Office of the Associate Provost to discuss the proposed disciplinary action.
-If the proposed discipline is authorized by those offices, the unit administrator shall provide the faculty member with written notice of the cause for disciplinary action in sufficient detail for the faculty member to address the specifics of the charges, and an opportunity to respond in writing prior to the imposition of any disciplinary action, within seven (7) days of receipt of the unit administrator’s written notice.
-The written response, if any, will be provided to the Dean and the Office of the Associate Provost for further comment.
+Should the dean still wish to proceed with disciplinary action after that consultation, the dean must consult with the unit administrator and the Office of the Associate Provost to discuss the proposed disciplinary action.
+If the proposed discipline is authorized by the Office of the Associate Provost, the dean shall provide the faculty member with written notice of the cause for disciplinary action in sufficient detail for the faculty member to address the specifics of the charges, and an opportunity to respond in writing prior to the imposition of any disciplinary action, within seven (7) days of receipt of the dean’s written notice.
+The written response, if any, will be provided to the unit administrator and the Office of the Associate Provost for further comment.

-The unit administrator, in consideration of the written response and further comments, if any, shall make a decision regarding the disciplinary action and notify the faculty member in writing.
+The dean, in consideration of the written response and further comments, if any, shall make a decision regarding the disciplinary action and notify the faculty member in writing.
 The discipline will then take effect.

 B. SERIOUS DISCIPLINE

-Where the unit administrator seeks to impose serious disciplinary action, the unit administrator shall first meet with the faculty member to discuss the administrator’s concern and the potential for discipline.
-Because it is in the interest of the University, the unit, and the faculty member that attempts be made to resolve serious disciplinary issues early and informally, the unit administrator and faculty member are encouraged to meet with the chair of University Committee on Faculty Affairs (UCFA) to discuss the matter.
+Where the dean seeks to impose serious disciplinary action, the unit administrator and dean shall first meet with the faculty member to discuss the administrator’s concern and the potential for discipline.
+Because it is in the interest of the University, the unit, and the faculty member that attempts be made to resolve serious disciplinary issues early and informally, the dean, unit administrator and faculty member are encouraged to meet with the chair of University Committee on Faculty Affairs (UCFA) to discuss the matter.

-If that meeting does not resolve the issue, the unit administrator shall consult with the Dean and the Office of the Associate Provost to discuss the proposed disciplinary action.
-If the proposed discipline is authorized by those offices, the unit administrator shall provide the faculty member with written notice of the proposed disciplinary action in sufficient detail for the faculty member to address the specifics of the charges.
+If that meeting does not resolve the issue, the dean shall consult with the unit administrator and the Office of the Associate Provost to discuss the proposed disciplinary action.
+If the proposed discipline is authorized by the Office of the Associate Provost , the dean shall provide the faculty member with written notice of the proposed disciplinary action in sufficient detail for the faculty member to address the specifics of the charges.

-The faculty member shall have seven (7) days after receiving the notice of proposed disciplinary action to (1) file a written statement with the unit administrator regarding the proposed discipline, or (2) request a meeting with a disciplinary review panel of the UCFA.
-A request to meet with the review panel should be made to the unit administrator, who will forward it promptly to the Chair of the UCFA.
+The faculty member shall have seven (7) days after receiving the notice of proposed disciplinary action to (1) file a written statement with the dean regarding the proposed discipline, or (2) request a meeting with a disciplinary review panel of the UCFA.
+A request to meet with the review panel should be made to the dean, who will forward it promptly to the Chair of the UCFA.
 If the faculty member does not submit a written response or request a meeting with the disciplinary review panel within the seven-day period, the discipline will take effect.